The Greenwich Country Day School Co-Teacher Program

 Founded in 1926, The Greenwich Country Day School is a traditional family school where creative teaching is encouraged and used to foster a love of learning and motivate children toward academic excellence.
 The school’s emphasis on developing the whole child results in attention to the development of character, values, creativity, and sportsmanship along with strong academic skills.

-GCDS is fortunate to have built a large endowment, which helps to fund competitive salaries and benefits for faculty, including reimbursement for graduate school tuition.
-The school provides housing for over 70% of the academic faculty and offers a robust professional development program.
-GCDS offers a substantial need-based financial aid program to support students from... a range of socio-economic backgrounds.
+GCDS is fortunate to have built a large endowment, which helps to fund competitive salaries and benefits for faculty; including housing support for academic faculty, a robust professional development program, and tuition assistance for graduate school.
+GCDS offers a substantial need-based financial aid program to support students from a range of socio-economic backgrounds....
 Diversity is a core value at GCDS and we seek candidates who demonstrate a commitment to equity and inclusion.